supermasita/uft/README.md

 	"video_profile" defined in "video_profile" table that is globally enabled, matches the video aspect ratio and is enabled for the site.

-	* "ufe-encode" is spawned and it will encode any pending video.
+	* "uft-encode" is spawned and it will encode any pending video.

-	* After each encoding, "ufe-upload" is spawned and any pending upload video is uploaded.
+	* After each encoding, "uft-upload" is spawned and any pending upload video is uploaded.

-	* "ufe-recycle" will erase :
+	* "uft-recycle" will erase :
 		* encoded videos that have already been successfully uploaded.
 		* original videos, whose encoded videos have been already recycled.
 		* registers for those videos whose encoded and original videos have